Fiserv/exchange/docs/getting-started/getting-started-maintenance-update-location-dba.md

 ---
-tags: [Getting Started, Maintenance, Boarding]
+tags: [Getting Started, Maintenance, Boarding, Update Location]
 ---
 # DBA Maintenance

-Exchange allows boarding of sub-merchants on the system.
-Once on-boarded,
+Locations can be cancelled through exchange using a maintenance case.
+This will submit to downstream systems for the location to be cancelled.

 ## Updating DBA info